-from any genes of other genetic material which has been modified by in vitro techniques.
+from any genes of other genetic material which has been mounted by in vitro techniques.
 Note that under the Hazardous Substances and New Organisms (HSNO) Act 1996.
 The import and release of any genetically modified crop without approval from the Environmental Protection Authority (EPA) it is unlawful.
 I,(exporter's name and address) I undertake to inform immediately the importer and the Ministry for Primary Industries, MPI, New Zealand of any information that can undermine the accuracy of this declaration.
 Note that MPI may request evidence as to how production, handling and transport of these seeds is performed in the field, or require and audit as a way to provide quality to the production system.
-I, (importer's name and address) Signed by (exporter) and Company Name and details (print name) Date Signed by (importer) and Company Name and details (print name) Warning: Any person who knowingly makes a statement of information or a declaration that is false or misleading in a material particular may on summary conviction, be sentenced to a term of imprisonment and/or fined not exceeding \$500,000.00
+I, (importer's name and address) Signed by (exporter) and Company Name and details (print name) Date Signed by (importer) and Company Name and details (print name) Warning: Any person who knowingly makes a statement of information or a declaration that is false or misleading

+Warning: Any person who knowingly makes a statement of information or a declaration that is false or misleading in a material particular may on summary conviction, be sentenced to a term of imprisonment and/or fined not exceeding \$500,000.00